minskylab/neocortex/README.md

 # Neocortex  🧠

-Neocortex is a tool to connect your cognitive service with your services and communication channels.
+Neocortex is a tool to connect your cognitive service with your web services and communication channels.

 The main goal of neocortex is offers a reliable and modern API to connect any kind of cognitive service* with any communication channel**.